 If the idea of eternal conscious torment in hell doesn’t sit right with you, there is a reason; you were created to instinctively know that eternal torture is pure evil.
 We could imagine that Satan would keep a place like hell up and running for all eternity, but would God?
 Certainly not.
-Yet despite Scripture clearly teaching that hell does not last forever, the majority of church tradition has taught that it does.
+Yet despite Scripture clearly teaching that hell does not last forever, after the 6th century the majority of church tradition has taught that it does.
 Let’s ignore tradition for the moment and look at what the early Church taught and what Scripture actually says.

 Where in Scripture is Hell?

 You may be surprised to learn how many times the term “hell” shows up in the Bible.
 There just simply wasn’t a word for hell in the original Hebrew, so there is absolutely no mention of it in the Old Testament.

 Hell isn’t mentioned even one time in the Old Testament.